JEE Main Important Mathematics Formulas

 Answer:

 Secondary productivity is the rate of formation of new organic matter by consumers.
 The consumers get raw materials for this purpose from producers, which is made possible through assimilation.
-Due to this, the rate assimilation of energy at the herbivore level is called secondary productivity.Question:15
+Due to this, the rate of assimilation of energy at the herbivore level is called secondary productivity.Question:15

 Why are nutrient cycles in nature called biogeochemical cycles?